DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "So she said."

 "This is troubling.
-Fairin, what do you think?"
+Farin, what do you think?"

 Jeanne looked at her bodyguard.